wangzhezhe/cs214Notes/README.md

-[CS214: System Programming](https://www.cs.rutgers.edu/course/systems-programming)in Rutgers is an unergraduate class focusing on the basic concepts in linux and unix-like operation system.
+[CS214: System Programming](https://www.cs.rutgers.edu/course/systems-programming) in Rutgers is an unergraduate class focusing on the basic concepts in linux and unix-like operation system.
 These are all the notes and code for class CS214 when I was TA for this calss at 2017 Fall.

 I think this class is quite practical not only for the review of the rudimentary knowledge of operation system but also for the intern interview.